The following consortium partners support the project

 Fraunhofer IIS mainly deals with audio and media technologies and cognitive sensors.
 The focus of research are technologies for sensors, data transmission technology, data analysis methods and the exploitation of data as part of data-driven services and corresponding business models.

-nagarro ES is a German, innovation-driven SAP and Microsoft full-service provider for critical enterprise applications and complex ERP landscapes.
+nagarro AES is a German, innovation-driven SAP and Microsoft full-service provider for critical enterprise applications and complex ERP landscapes.
 With innovative IT solutions nagarro ES supports, among others, leading trading companies to create a more attractive customer journey, to save costs and to increase efficiency.

 The Technical University of Munich (TUM) has extensive experiences in the environment of ecosystem analysis and digital platform business models.
 For example, in a large joint project “Living Lab Connected Mobility” (LLCM), a digital platform was initiated in the mobility sector.